-WEBCHOICE 2022 - YEAR 11 SUBJECTS
+WEBCHOICE 2023 - YEAR 11 SUBJECTS INFORMATION

 - 1. Go to https://my.edval.education to log in to submit your 'Subject selections' - 2.
-Enter your 7 digit webcode (see sticker on Subject Selection Booklet) - 3.
+Enter the '7 digit webcode' that has been emailed to you - 3.
 At the selection screen: - a.
-You must select FIRST, a course of English (advanced, standard OR EALD) - b.
+You must select FIRST, a course of English (Advanced, Standard studies OR EALD) - b.
 You must select a minimum TOTAL of 12 units (including English) - c.
 No more than 13 units is recommended by the school - d.
 You cannot select more than 2 x 1 unit subjects - e.
 You cannot select more than 2 x Industrial Technology courses - f.
-All TAFE courses need to be authorised by Ms Longley - g.
-Once you have finalised your selection, press "Submit". - 4.
-The online form will be officially closed and no more submissions allowed at 4.00pm on Wednesday 16 June 2021. - 5.
-Once you have submitted, you then "Print" the form, get it signed by parent or guardian and returned to Ms. Longley no later than 4.00pm Wednesday 16 June 2021. - 6.
-If you have pressed "Submit" and/or "Print" prior to the closing time, and you wish to change your selection, you may do this any number of times. - a.
-N.B.
-Any changes you make after the closing time will not be registered.
+All TAFE courses need to be authorised by Ms Longley - 4.
+Once you have finalised your selection, press "Submit". - The 'Online Form' will be officially closed and no more submissions allowed at 4.00pm on Friday 17 June 2022. - 6.
+Once you have submitted, you then "Print" the form, get it signed by parent or guardian and returned to Ms. Longley no later than 4.00pm Friday 17 June 2022. - 7.
+If you have pressed "Submit" and/or "Print" prior to the closing time, and you wish to change your selection, you may do this any number of times.

+Any changes you make after the closing time will not be registered